mmontossi/makers/README.md

 ## Why

-I did this gem to add some enhancements to my projects:
+I did this gem to:

 - Enforce better practices removing unnecessary options.
 - Avoid the need to use another method to create lists.